 - UCM and its Nicaragua field coordinators identify the needs of the local churches and facilitate mission team visits.
 Our global partners present their needs for Bibles and pastoral training materials which are provided as funds are available to meet the needs.

-- UCM dollars are spent in such a way to enhance the local church’s ministry and not to promote UCM or foreign dependence.
+- UCM funds are spent in such a way to enhance the local church’s ministry and not to promote UCM or foreign dependence.

-- UCM sponsors mission trips to Nicaragua, which enables individuals to go and see first-hand the great needs that exist.
-The trips enable individuals to then provide Holy Spirit inspired mission activities in the life of the individual and in turn, those they touch, as a result of their mission trip.
-Often a pastor or church leader joins a UCM mission team to experience international missions up close and personal.
+- UCM sponsors mission trips to Nicaragua, which enables individuals to visit and experience first-hand the extensive needs that exist in this part of the world.
+Trips are arranged to allow the visitors to participate in Holy Spiritinspired mission activities. a pastor or church leader joins a UCM mission team to experience international missions up close and personal.

-- UCM provides expert guidance in the states and in Nicaragua.
+- UCM provides expert guidance in the preparations before travel as well as while in Nicaragua.
 UCM handles the arrangements both before and during the trip including flights, hotels, transportation, interpreters, and tips.

 - UCM works to keep mission trip expenses affordable and organized.
 However, it does not fund mission trips.
 Each mission trip participant is responsible for securing his or her own funding.

 - By working through UCM, individual donors, families, organizations, charities and established evangelical churches can know for sure how their mission dollars are spent.
 The goal of UCM is not simply to provide assistance for the local church but to serve as an enabler to help it grow and multiply.